e271828e/Flight.jl/docs/notes/design/framework_design.md

 shared base-period variable does not compose across independently authored assemblies (parameter-threading ceremony, cf. §7).
 At build, all scoping compiles away to **one absolute tick divisor per discrete component**; the executor gates entries by counter modulo.
-Recorded limitations: a child cannot tick faster than its scope (`K ≥ 1`) — soft, since assembly multipliers are declaration sugar and factors can be refactored onto siblings; and no phase offsets in the first cut (no demonstrated use).
+Recorded limitations: a child cannot tick faster than its scope ($K \ge 1$) — soft, since assembly multipliers are declaration sugar and factors can be refactored onto siblings; and no phase offsets in the first cut (no demonstrated use).